-If someone discloses abuse to you, you must complete a Safeguarding Incident Form (see Appendix 3) and give it to your Designated Liaison Person.
-If you have a literacy or language difficulties, the Designated Liaison Person may assist you to complete the form but this must be acknowledged this on the incident form.
+If someone discloses abuse to you, or if you have noticed and recorded enough indicators/behaviours that cause you concern you must complete a Safeguarding Incident Form (see Appendix 3) and give it to your Designated Safeguarding Officer.
+If you have literacy or language difficulties, the Designated Safeguarding Officer may assist you to complete the form but this must be acknowledged on the incident form.

-The Safeguarding Incident Form will be retained securely and confidentially by the Designated Liaison Person.
-Adult safeguarding records will be retained with "protected status" (as defined by the Data Protection legislation) for 3 years after the incident/concern raised or if requested by the Gardaí or statutory authorities until they confirm that the information is no longer required.
-Safeguarding records related to children or young people will be retained with protected status (as defined by Data Protection Act legislation) until the child/young person's known or perceived 23rd birthday.
+The Safeguarding Incident Form will be retained securely and confidentially by the Designated Safeguarding Officer.
+Adult safeguarding records will be retained with "protected status" (as defined by Data Protection legislation) for 3 years after the incident/concern raised or if requested by PSNI or HSCT until they confirm that the information is no longer required.
+Safeguarding records relating to children and young people will be retained with protected status (as defined by Data Protection legislation) until the child/young person's known or perceived 23rd birthday.